You won’t believe number 3!

 When initially developing an application or a new feature we are constantly trying to balance best practices in system/application design with delivering a finished product.
 Usually, things like scaling or flexibility become a secondary thought or something that would be “nice to have, if we had the time”.

 Given those restrictions or that type of scenario, we need to pick places to compromise on purpose.
 We need to actively choose a section of the app to cut corners and hide garbage.
 Fun!
 Right?

-Should we hardcore this?
+Should we hardcode this?
 Should we store this in a column instead of a pivot table?
 Can we stick it in the HTML for now?

 We have all heard (or spoken) these types of phrases at some point.
 If you haven’t, well it must be nice to live in a fantasy land full of rainbows, puppies, and perfectly designed systems.

 So here is my list of the top 3 places you should not compromise when getting stuck in a situation where compromise is necessary.